nebari-dev/nebari-docs/docs/docs/tutorials/creating-cds-dashboard.md

 We have a working dashboard now 🎉
 All that is left to do is to copy the URL and send it to your colleagues!
-It is fast and customisable to your need.

 ![Our tutorial dashboard](/img/dashboard.png)